 Chef jobs outside of the kitchen to consider

-In the past, working in food typically meant becoming a restaurant chef.
-But today, it’s hard to even keep track of the diverse range of opportunities in the culinary industry.
-From food television to cookbook publishing, owning / operating a restaurant to crafting unique pastry products, there are lots of opportunities for chefs who want to use their skills outside a commercial kitchen environment.
+However, whereas in the past, working in food typically meant becoming a restaurant chef, there are now many more avenues to consider if you want to stay in the culinary industry.
+From food television to cookbook publishing, and from becoming a private chef to crafting unique pastry products, there are lots of opportunities for chefs who want to use their skills away from a commercial kitchen environment.
+And while some of these options may take a little longer to re-emerge from the fallout from Covid-19 than others, now is the time to plan what your future career could look like.

 Private and personal chefs